shangan23/java-core/Generics.md

 - Generics don't work with primitive data type arguments.
 - Can have generic class, methods and interfaces
 - Cannot declare `static` class member for Generic type arguments
+- Generic Interface with Type should only be implemented by GenericClass with T parameter
+- Generic Interface with String parameter can be implemented by any class